Shashw1t/Voice-Commits/README.md

-Trying to build a VScode extension to record and store voice memos to save the hassle of writing long commit messages
+Trying to build a VScode extension to record and store voice memos to save the hassle of writing long commit messages.
+( Final Beta stage )